hujhax/austin-improv-wiki/Kenjutsu.md

 ## Summary
 The show depicted epic tales of corruption, power, and betrayal set in feudal Japan, inspired by Japanese samurai films such as  *[[Wikipedia - Seven Samurai|Seven Samurai]]*, *[[Wikipedia - Harakiri (1962 film)|Harakiri]]*, and *[[Wikipedia - 13 Assassins|13 Assassins]]*.

-The cast trained with and used on stage actual *bokken* (wooden samurai swords).
+The cast trained with and used, on stage, actual *bokken* (wooden samurai swords).
+Combat was handled in slow motion.

 [[Category/Shows|Category:Shows]]
 [[Category/The Hideout Theatre|Category:The Hideout Theatre]]